dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 > * Evaluate the model
 > * Use the model for predictions

-Advance to either of the following how-to articles to learn to deploy your model.
+Advance to either of the following how-to articles to learn how to deploy your model.

 > [!div class="nextstepaction"]
 > [Deploy a model to Azure Functions](../how-to-guides/serve-model-serverless-azure-functions-ml-net.md)